ClayDowling/CodeRace/README.md

 program needs a connected output stream to display any information from the startRace script, or display any error messages about launching the programs.

+If you have odd problems when opening gedit, such as a path like ~/CodeRace/raceClient/~CodeRace....., modify `.profile` to use absolute paths instead of those starting with ~/CodeRace.
+Some Linux distributions have an imitation bash shell which does not handle path expansion correctly in all cases (I'm looking at you, Linux Mint).

 ## Making Changes